Battle of the Books

 Learn more at the Oregon Battle of the Books website.

-Riverdale Grade School's program is led by our librarian, Lisa Becker.
+Riverdale Grade School's program is led by our librarian.
 Feel free to reach out to her with questions.

 Details about teams forming at Riverdale and practice times will be listed on this page as they become available.